Disposal of unwanted medicines

 Q. My pharmacy has not been provided with a hazardous waste bin – what should I do?

-Contact your local NHS England team to ensure that an appropriate container is provided.
+Contact your local NHS contract management team to ensure that an appropriate container is provided.

 Yes, but see the FAQ above related to nursing homes.